 - 5. What is the effect of successful completion of pretrial diversion?

-- 6. Alternative California drug diversion programs
+- 6. Are there alternative drug diversion programs?

 Penal Code 1000 PC is California's “pretrial diversion” law.
 It allows eligible defendants arrested for low-level drug crimes the opportunity to have their charges dismissed if they successfully complete drug treatment.

 Before 2018, Penal Code 1000 was known as “deferred entry of judgment” (“DEJ”).
 Under that prior version of PC 1000, the defendant was required to enter a guilty plea to the charge(s) in order to participate in drug diversion.

 If the defendant then completed the drug rehabilitation program, the charges would be dismissed.
 But if the defendant failed to complete rehab, he or she would be guilty of the charges.